MichaelWhitt/portfolio/README.md

 Welcome to my portfolio!

-Built with React, Typescript, Vite, and deployed using Netlify.
+Built with React, Typescript, Vite, and deployed with Netlify CLI.

 See it in action at www.michaeldwhitt.com